remotesynth/venture/content/whoweareleft.md

 draft: false
 ---

-VEC is an interdisciplinary team of school leaders and teachers providing a range of consulting services to schools and colleges.
-Bill, Claudia, and Jim each approach their work with a common sense of purpose but very different experience.
-We work with educational innovators to ensure that new models of schooling sustain student learning in a fluid, changing world.
+We live in diverse world with evolving definitions of expertise and success.
+Schools and colleges at all levels must employ curricular design and teaching methods that help students move toward professional success and personal well-being in a constantly changing environment.
+We offer professional development to educational institutions that is guided by evidence-based practices that foster mutual understanding and achievement of organizational objectives.
+We also conduct applied research in support of the development and fulfillment of institutional goals – with special attention to examinations of the student experience and social relationships among all members of educational organizations.

+We support creating education educational environments that cultivate the flexibility of mind needed for success in a fluid, changing world.